Q) I lost a filling or I broke a tooth, what can I do until I get in to see Dr. G?

 Q) Do you take my insurance?

 A) We do accept most insurances.
-Annie, our office manager, is a genius and would be happy to bill your insurance for you.
+Samantha, our office manager, is a genius and would be happy to bill your insurance for you.
 Let her know and she can even find out beforehand if what you need is a covered procedure.
-Often times the insurance companies will provide an estimated out of pocket expense too.
+Often times the insurance companies will provide an estimated out-of-pocket expense too.

 Q) My little one needs to come in for treatment but is very scared.
 Can you help?